arnaud-ma/friends-network-graph/README.md

 Follow the instructions displayed in the terminal.
 Creating the graph can take several tens of seconds so please wait when a blank page appears.

+You may be asked to give your discord token.
+⚠️BEFORE DOING ANYTHING READ THE WARNING SECTION ⚠️
+To get it, log into Discord on a browser.
+Open Developer Tools, then click Network.
+Press F5 on your keyboard to reload the page.
+Type /api into the Filter field, then click library.
+Click the Headers tab, then scroll down to authorization to find your Discord token.

 ## Personalization

 You can personalize the graph by editing the ```options.json``` file.
 You can find all possible customizations in the documentation [here](https://visjs.github.io/vis-network/docs/network/#options).